eraxter/node-chat/README.md

-# Socket Chat
+﻿# Socket Chat
-a simple chat with nodejs and angular
+a simple chat with nodejs and angularjs